 The most popular careers in Europe are moulded from the following fields of study that are most in-demand in Europe:

-Before the enactment of BREXIT where the United Kingdom called quits on the EU, the best UK courses for international students included Engineering and Technology.
-In the year 2021, the best Engineering courses can be found in Germany, Switzerland, Spain, and the Netherlands.
-The most highly paid engineering jobs in Europe include General Engineering, jobs of Economists, Mechanical Engineering, and Electrical Engineering.
+In the year 2023, the best Engineering courses can be found in Germany, Switzerland, Spain, and the Netherlands.
+The most highly-paid engineering jobs in Europe include General Engineering, jobs of Economists, Mechanical Engineering, and Electrical Engineering.
 In the year 2020, the average salary of an Engineer with a degree from Europe ranges between $100,444 to $124,000.

-The field of Computer Science is wide and varied.
-It covers conventional topics such as programming and design of databases to modern technologies such as virtual reality and AI.
-As such, you have to select among various computer degrees.
-Regardless of the computer route, 80 percent of the graduates find jobs within 6 months after graduation.
-For computer workers, the average graduation income ranges between $54,025 to $60,162 after a European degree.
+For computer professionals, the average graduation income ranges between $54,025 to $60,162 after a European degree.
 The best countries that offer Computer Science courses are Sweden, Finland, Denmark Netherlands, Switzerland, and Germany.

 Medicine & Dentistry